openwisp/openwisp-wifi-login-pages/README.md

     - "google-analytics.js"
 ```

-Make sure that all these extra Js files must be present in the `organizations/<org-slug>/client_assets`
+Make sure that all these extra javascript files must be present in the `organizations/<org-slug>/client_assets`
 directory, otherwise, it will not get injected while loading the organization page.

 ### License